-Here you’ll find ideas, observations, and conversations regarding community design and process automation that enables the human touch.
+Here you’ll find ideas and observations regarding facilitation, community design, process design, and automation that enables the human touch.

 The degree to which status and one’s ability to contribute are perceived to be coupled can inhibit the participation of relatively low-status persons in collaborative communities.
 That’s a problem because complex challenges are best tackled by cognitively diverse teams.
 That suffers when the conversation is limited to people who are high-performers along similar dimensions.
 If we wish to cultivate valuable and equitable communities, we need to find ways to help people identify and articulate the unique value they bring to the conversation.